myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-09-27-unix-privilege-escalation.md

 | `mysql --version` | MYSQL version |
 | `psql -V` | Postgres version |

-## Mining credentials information
+# IV.
+Mining credentials information

-### Mining sensitive information for gain a privilege escalation
+## 1. Mining sensitive information for gain a privilege escalation

 On a server (it is much more true for a personal computer) you can find many different sensitive information like login, password, private and public keys, certificates...
-Theses information can be find and used to access on an other machine, service or for realized a privilege escalation.
+Theses information can be found and used to access to another machine, application or for realized a privilege escalation.

-To prevent this kind of leak you should take care of the privilege access of the sensitive directories, like `/home/<user>/.ssh` directory which can normally only be read and write by the user (`chmod 600`) or the `/etc/shadow` file which is normally in read write for the root user and in read for the root group (`chomd 640`).
+To prevent this kind of leak, you should take care of the access permission of the sensitive directories, and files.
+For example the directory `/home/<user>/.ssh` can normally only be read and write by the owner user (`chmod 600`) or the `/etc/shadow` file which is normally in read write for the root user and in read for the root group (`chomd 640`).

-It is also really important to never put some credentials in any code or configuration file.
-If for any reason, you have to do it, be sure the password is not in clear and the script or config file have specific privilege that not let anyone to read it.
+It is also really important to never put any credentials in any code or configuration file.
+If for any reason, you have to do it, be sure the password is not in clear and the script or config file has specific permission that only allow, authorized users to read/write it.

-### Mining credentials commands
+## 2. Useful commands to mine credentials

 Here some few commands which can be useful for finding credentials on a Linux system.